Sayyida al Hurra: Legacy

-Female historical figures such as Sayyida al-Hurra, despite their prominence are often reduced to historical footnotes, or even written out of history.
+Muslim female historical figures such as Sayyida al-Hurra, despite their prominence are often reduced to historical footnotes, or even written out of history.
 Specifically the way she is represented in historical sources becomes clear in the ambiguity of documentation on specific events.
 As such, one could argue that her story is part of a bigger trend where historical female narratives and representations have been reconstructed.

 In a 2024 study that attempts to revise this case study, local Moroccan historians points this lack of documentation to the fact that "Arab historians were not interested in writing about her during her own time, although she has continued to be known in her home city."
 Moreover, suggesting that society upheld traditional gender roles, an thus not celebrating female leadership.
-A factor that was specific to the 16th century and Early Modern period, was a sentiment instilled by Judeo-Christian monotheistic religions that women were physically and intellectually inferior to men.
+A factor that was specific to the 16th century and Early Modern period, was a sentiment that women were physically and intellectually inferior to men.
 This can also explain how this era was "no place where women could construct distinctive identities, or forge their names in history like their male counterparts".

-Regardless, she made a name for herself in both the Islamic world and the Western society, for her nautical dominance and her time as governor of Tétouan stand as lasting testaments to her legacy.
+She was known across Europe and the Islamic world for her nautical dominance and her time as governor of Tétouan stands as a testament to her legacy.

 One of al-Hurra's (family's) physical legacy's and places where she is actively remembered, is the Qasbah, a former fortress built as defence against the Portuguese threat, that belonged to her father.